 From building skateboard ramps as a kid to his Architecture studies at Wentworth Institute of Technology, Jason Colpitts has loved problem-solving and drawing.
 After receiving his Master of Architecture in 2013, he worked about two and a half years as a carpenter, gaining value and understanding the craft.
 At Caleb Johnson Studio, Jason’s time is spent designing and drawing projects from start to finish.
 His carpentry experience allows him to dive deep into detailing and developing the building envelope, pushing new construction techniques where he can.
 The landscape is a significant component of Jason’s influences, and he finds Maine’s rocky coast and rich forests the perfect spaces for reflection and inspiration.

-As the first person clients interact with, Amanda’s focus is listening and understanding how they want their space to function and feel—what are the views like and what rooms they want to enjoy them from?
-Setting expectations surrounding scope, budget, and schedule, she walks clients through the sometimes emotional and daunting design process with expertise and compassion.
+As the first person clients interact with, Amanda Cleary’s focus is listening and understanding how they want their space to function and feel—what are the essentials, and what will make this space comfortable, beautiful, and well-suited for the site?
+Setting the expectations, she walks clients through the sometimes emotional and daunting design and build process with expertise and compassion.
 Aside from managing pre-contract coordination, Amanda works directly with the marketing team, defining vision, strategy, and company goals.
 Amanda is a graduate of St. Michael’s College in Vermont with training in art history, painting, ceramics, and graphic design.

 Lydia Mather remembers flipping through books on housing models as a kid, marking them good or bad with a pen.
 But it wasn’t until high school that she considered studying Architecture.
 Thanks to a school advisor, she discovered she could do a five-year degree at the University of Maine in Augusta and in 2017 graduated with a Bachelors degree in Architecture.
 As an Architectural Designer, Lydia works with the Director of Design and Project Managers to draw and create models of projects.
 With a focus on the experience of a space, she is drawn to nature’s influence and incorporating its materials into design.